For The Diversity Of Health Care Professionals

 - Money Management

-Elma Vines Summer Health Academy
+Elma Vines Summer Health Academy (EVSHA)

 A 4 to 6 week paid program which allows students to shadow professionals in the offices of surgeons, general practitioners, pediatricians, and dentists.
 The students get the unique opportunity of shadowing the various physicians, work with office staff in addition to giving weekly presentations on their findings, creating quite the memorable experiences.